 This measure will be calculated as the sum of all restricted units awarded multifamily TCAP RF or other Federal or State direct loan funds programmed for rental development.
-(The preponderance of TCAP RF will likely be programmed for multifamily activity; the preponderance of National Housing Trust Fund is restricted to multifamily activities.)
 Direct loans do not include loans funded through multifamily mortgage revenue bond proceeds, including Private Activity Bonds.
 Numbers may reflect units receiving both direct loan funds and tax credits; in these instances units are counted separately for each program.
 Performance is tracked at the time of cost-certification for developments layered with tax credits.
 Non-layered developments are tracked at the final draw.

-Number of Households Assisted with Single Family HOME Funds
+Output Measure: Number of Households Assisted with Single Family HOME Funds